openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 # Basic COBOL

 This chapter introduces the basics of COBOL syntax.
-It then demonstrates how to view and run a basic COBOL program in VSCode.
+It then demonstrates how to view and run a basic COBOL program in VS Code.

 - **COBOL characteristics**